 ALISON SNOW, LCSW, OSW-C

 Alison Snow is the Coordinator of Social Work Services with the Continuum Cancer Centers of New York—located at Beth Israel Medical Center, St. Luke’s Hospital, Roosevelt Hospital, and The New York Eye and Ear Infirmary.
-The Continuum Cancer Centers of New York (CCCNY) include some of the most widely-respected oncology programs in the city and country, who provides care for 6,000 new patients each year and follow more than 24,000 cancer survivors.
+The Continuum Cancer Centers of New York (CCCNY) include some of the most widely respected oncology programs in the city and country They provide care for 6,000 new patients each year and follow more than 24,000 cancer survivors.

 TANYA M. TRIPPETT, M.D.

 Dr. Trippett is a pediatric oncologist at Memorial Sloan-Kettering Cancer Center in New York City.
-She specializes in the care of children with lymphomas, especially cancers that have returned despite prior treatment.
-She is the co-founder of POETIC (Pediatric Oncology Experimental Therapeutics Investigator Consortium), collaboration between multiple centers around the country whose mission is the development of biologically-targeted therapies for cancers that have recurred in children.
+She specializes in the care of children with lymphomas, especially cancer that has returned despite prior treatment.
+She is the co-founder of POETIC (Pediatric Oncology Experimental Therapeutics Investigator Consortium), a collaboration between multiple centers around the country whose mission is the development of biologically-targeted therapies for cancers that have recurred in children.

 She is involved on the national level in the Children’s Oncology Group, where she serves as Chairperson of the Hodgkin’s Biology Committee and Vice Chair of the Hodgkin’s Disease Committee.

-Awards: Dr. Trippett has received several awards for her work, including being named a Diamond Member of the International Association of Pediatricians and The Leading Physicians of the World in 2010.
+Dr. Trippett has received several awards for her work, including getting named a Diamond Member of the International Association of Pediatricians and The Leading Physicians of the World in 2010.

 After a succession of jobs in the fashion industry, immersing herself in modeling, styling, and design interning, Parsons graduate Kristi Vosbeck made her move and formed KRISTI VOSBECK LLC March 2009.
 She represents the new voice of couture high fashion in legacy (vintage) designs with a fresh, edgy twist.
 Each design is a unique work of art that pairs elegance with her special brand of creativity.